ddddddO/gtree/testdata/sample0.md

 - # Description
     - Output tree from markdown or programmatically.
-        - Output format is stdout or yaml or toml or json.
+        - Output format is tree or yaml or toml or json.
-        - Default stdout.
+        - Default tree.
     - Make directories from markdown or programmatically.
         - It is possible to dry run.
         - You can use `-e` flag to make specified extensions as file.